-In accordance with 2 CFR 200.318(c)(1), no employee, officer, or agent may participate in the selection, award, or administration of a contract supported by a Federal award if that employee, officer, or agent has a real or apparent conflict of interest (e.g., an immediate family member or partner, or an organization which employs or is about to employ any of the parties has a financial or other interest in or a tangible personal benefit from a firm considered for a contract).
-An employee, officer, or agent of the City may neither solicit nor accept gratuities, favors, or anything of monetary value from contractors or parties to subcontracts.
+No employee, officer, or agent may participate in the selection, award, or administration of a contract supported by a Federal award if that employee, officer, or agent has a real or apparent conflict of interest (e.g., an immediate family member or partner, or an organization which employs or is about to employ any of the parties indicated herein, has a financial or other interest in, or a tangible personal benefit from, a firm considered for a contract).
+[See 2 CFR §200.318(c)(1)].